 Banned Books Week is here!
 It’s an annual celebration of the freedom to read!
 Hundreds of books are removed or challenged in libraries and schools in the U.S. each year, which is pretty unbelievable because 1. the First Amendment of the Constitution protects our right to free speech and freedom of the press, and 2. many of these books have shaped and impacted American life.
 Classics and contemporary books have been challenged over the years for having “difficult” themes or expressing unpopular views.
-Find out more about Banned Books Week at BannedBooksWeek.org and The American Library Association’s Banned Books Week page, and visit Simon & Schuster’s Banned Books week site for more info, resources, and to enter a sweepstakes for the chance to win a collection of banned books.
+Find out more about Banned Books Week at BannedBooksWeek.org and The American Library Association’s Banned Books Week page, and visit Simon & Schuster’s Banned Books week site for more info and resources.

 Complaint: It’s “sexually offensive and amoral” and talks about periods